top of page

 The upper-level features two lavishly sized windows, breaking the terracotta-clad monotony and inviting ample natural light, creating a dynamic interplay of volumes.
 Accents of blue in the metal fixtures, such as the gate and grilles, add a contemporary touch while blending in with the surroundings.

-Cozy courtyard nook with textured stone walls, wicker lounge chair, potted plants, and sliding glass door to home office
+Cozy courtyard with wicker lounge chair, potted plants, textured stone wall and sliding glass doors

-Bright foyer with patterned tile floor, sheer drapes, decorative metal jali screen, green bench, and framed art
+Bright upper-floor foyer with patterned tiles, jali screen, green bench and framed wall art

 The central courtyard adorns both the floors with natural flow of light and ventilation.
 The contemporary re-interpretation of the traditional Indian elements makes the design stand out.
 Terracotta jalis in patterned grids, appearing across the skylights and balconies, casts ever-changing shadows throughout the day.
 These perforated screens serve as a filter for harsh sunlight while maintaining privacy.

-Recreation room with ping‑pong table, wood‑grain cabinets, built‑in kitchenette, ceiling fan, and recessed lighting
+Recreation room with ping pong table, wood cabinets, built-in kitchenette, ceiling fan and warm lighting

-Secondary bedroom featuring daybed, round coffee table, framed prints, wood floors, and built‑in wardrobe
+Bedroom seating nook with daybed, round table, wood flooring, framed artwork and built-in wardrobe

 A multipurpose recreational room on the upper story is anchored by a table tennis setup and flanked by an integrated kitchenette, cozy reading nooks and an aquarium.
 This space blurs the boundary between leisure and utility and offers a tucked-away hub for family bonding and relaxation.

-Bedroom with upholstered bed, wood herringbone floor, bedside table, abstract wall art, and wooden doors
+Bedroom with upholstered bed, herringbone wooden floor, bedside table and abstract wall painting

-Bedroom with wood headboard, green botanical wallpaper accent, matching bedside table, and herringbone flooring
+Master bedroom with wooden headboard, green botanical wallpaper, matching side tables and wood flooring

 bottom of page